FlorentinLavaud/Energy_Consumption_Buildings/README.md

 #### Preprocessing
 It consists in four steps:

-- Dealing with outliers :
+- Dealing with outliers : an point is considered  to be an outlier (and henceforth is deleted) when it is in the tail (5%) of the distribution.

 - Processing NaN values : we first compute the percentage of NaN per columns.
 When the % of missing values is below 10%, we delete rows with NaN.
 When the % of missing values is between 10% and 50%, we impute missing data by the median for numeric feature or the most frequent category for categorical features.
 If the % of missing values is greater than 50%, we delete the feature.